-Mild to moderate depression is highly treatable, often without medication.
-However, the most effective form of treatment is often a combination of Cognitive Behaviour Therapy (CBT) and some medication.
+Mild to moderately severe depression is highly treatable, often without medication, but for many people, the most effective treatment for depression is a combination of Cognitive Behaviour Therapy (CBT) and medication.

 Dealing with Depression